lyh710/mac_in_win10/README.md

 - Execute the above VirtualBox code via the **command prompt** of Windows 10 (as Administrator)

+- Luanch the VirtualBox again, select the MacOS VM we setup and click **Start**:
+    - After initial loading
+    - Go to **Disk Utility** and **Erase** the **VBOX HARDDISK Media**, for a clean install later on.
+You can pick a name for the new hard disk as you like, and go with **Mac OS Extended** format when asked.
+    - Return back to the menu and go for **Install macOS Monterey".
+Follow the prompts and the process shall take about 30 mins.

 - Obtain the VirtualBox code for config the screen resolution after the macOS VM setup:
     - VirtualBox_Code_macOS_Screen_Resolution.txt